tqhuy2018/Casper-Perl-sdk/README.md

 # Usage: Run the module of the SDK

+A sample project can be found at this address: https://github.com/hienbui9999/SampleCasperSDKCall_Perl

 The SDK provide functionality in form of module.
 To use the module in other Perl project, simply copy all file/folders under the "lib" folder of the SDK and copy it under the "lib" folder of other project.

 After that, you can call the function directly within the "lib" folder of project or create other file outside of the "lib" folder, for example in the root directory of the project, then call the class/function of the Casper SDK in the "lib" folder.